patverga/torch-relation-extraction/README.md

 Data Processing
 --------------
-Your data should be 4 col tsv.
+Your relation data should be 4 col tsv.

 entity1 \t entity2 \t relation \t 1